Room to Breathe Between Big Days

 Arrive

 East Ridge hike · Get the lay of the landBefore anything else, walk up to the East Ridge — 20 minutes up the ravine behind the cabins or along N Oak Ridge Road.
 Panoramic views of canyon country open up from the top.
 This is the context for everything you'll do over the next four days.
-On the way down, keep an eye on the rocky outcrops — horned lizards and collared lizards sun themselves on flat rocks in warm months.
+Trails guide → (includes East Ridge) On the way down, keep an eye on the rocky outcrops — horned lizards and collared lizards sun themselves on flat rocks in warm months.
 Walk slow.
+Wildlife guide →

 Afternoon

 Settle in · Kitchen · Game roomStock the kitchen tonight — Cedar City (40 min northwest on I-15) has a Smith's, Kanab (45 min south) has a City Market.
 You're packing lunches for three park days.
-If you're in Units 1, 2, or 3, the game room is downstairs — foosball, darts, good first-night energy when nobody wants to think about 5 AM starts yet.
+If you're in Units 1, 2, or 3, the game room is in the garage — side door — foosball, darts, good first-night energy when nobody wants to think about early starts yet.

 Evening